kunka1337/fairly-frontend/README.md

-This is Next.js MeteoraThis is the frontend for a Solana memecoin launchpad, built with Next.js and Meteora DBC.
+This is the frontend for a Solana Memecoin Launchpad, built with Next.js and Meteora DBC.
 The app is fully stateless, using a combination of direct Solana RPC calls and the Jupiter public API to power all functionality without a backend.

 ## Getting Started